Belgium: Four dead as car hits carnival crowd | DW | 20.03.2022

 The vehicle drove into a crowd of people waiting to attend carnival in the town of Strépy-Bracquegnies, killing four people.

-A child is among those who have died, and 12 people were seriously injured, according to Jacques Gobert, mayor of the neighboring town La Louviere.
+One child is among those who have died, while 12 others were seriously injured, according to Jacques Gobert, mayor of the neighboring town La Louviere.
 Twenty others sustained light injuries.

-The incident took place early morning around 5 am (local time) during a traditional early morning Carnival ceremony.
+The incident took place early morning around 5 am local time (3:00 UTC) during a traditional early morning Carnival ceremony.

 "A car drove from the back at high speed.
-And we have a few dozen injured and unfortunately several people who are killed," Mayor Gobert told local RTBF radio.
+And we have a few dozen injured and unfortunately several people who are killed," Gobert told state broadcaster RTBF.

 "The driver was intercepted as he tried to get away," the mayor added.